ennismore/irnmn-components/README.md

 To test a component locally, you need to run a local dev server.
 A simple approach to this can be just run `npx http-server /path/to/project -o -p 9999` which creates a simple node server you can access the components.

+## Local Development - Method 1
+Please use the following steps to install `irnmn-components` and `http-server` :

+1. Visit https://github.com/ennismore/irnmn-components and clone the repository anywhere in your local machine.
+2. Now install `http-server` globally via Homebrew: `brew install http-server` (Tested with v14.1.1)
+3. Navigate to your local directory `irnmn-components` and run: `http-server --cors`
+4. If the installation was correct the server will start and you'll get two available url's-ports.
+You can use the one that start with 127.
+Navigate to: `import 'http://127.0.0.1:8080/` to test.
+5. Now you have your web component server running you need to import the file you are working on to your project.
+Let's say you are working on a calendar task.
+Navigate to the your local server and go to calendar and then click to the index.js file.
+Your url should look like this: `'http://127.0.0.1:8080/calendar/index.js` Copy that url.
+6. Now you have copied the url you want to go to the project you are working on, for example: delano, hoxton etc. and find the main js file where all imports are located.
+This file should called index.js or main.js.
+Open the file and find web components and replace the following line:

+`import 'irnmn-components/calendar';` with `import 'http://127.0.0.1:8080/calendar/index.js';`

+I'm using calendar as an example but it can be any web component.

+7. That's it you are all set.
+Final step is to run npm start on your project and use console.log to your web component file to test if it's working correct.

+8. After you finish working and testing don't forget to replace your project's web component import as it was before: `import 'irnmn-components/calendar';` We don't want to commit an import with the local server url.

+9. This is it, after you finish testing you web component please read the Deployment documentation to make a release with your new changes and version.

+## Local Development - Method 2
 If the above method fails because of http VS https you can use `npm link` to link the irnmn-components repo on your local with the child theme you are working on.

 1. Go to your local directory of `irnmn-components` and run `npm link`